 - scholarship activity, awards, and/or special recognitions

 - articles or presentations

 - selected community activity

-- essay (no more than 200 words) expressing your career objectives and reasons for selecting your graduate major
+- essay (no more than 200 words) expressing your career objectives and reasons for selecting your graduate program

-- three letters of recommendation from professional individuals familiar with your academic background and ability (including two letters from professors)
+- three letters of recommendation from professional individuals familiar with your academic background and ability, specifically your intellectual, creative, and leadership promise (including two letters from professors)

 Letters of recommendation submitted for previous scholarship or admissions applications will not be transferred to your current scholarship application(s).
 However, you can request recommendation letters from the same references through the online scholarship application system which will provide them with submission instructions.

 If you have not yet been admitted for graduate studies, you must complete the following items by February 1: